 POLICY 2.12.4 Broward County shall, by December 31, 2017, work with municipalities and affected parties to identify and designate a "Coastal Storm Area" on the County's Natural Resource Map Series which shall depict the Coastal High Hazard Area, as defined by state statutes, all properties directly connected to the mainland by bridges and all low-lying properties that have restricted evacuation and emergency access.
-(Status: Pending input from County Emergency Management.
-Anticipate update at the next Steering Committee meeting.)
+(Status: Pending input from Broward County Office of Emergency Management.)